rumaisaabdulhai/quad_sim/README.md

 ### Mapping Phase

 The [gmapping](http://wiki.ros.org/gmapping) node is an implementation of Simultaneous Localization & Mapping (SLAM).
 The node's input is the laser scan data from the Hokuyo 2D LIDAR sensor and the output is a 2D probabilistic occupancy grid map of the environment.
-The occupancy grid map continously updates as the drone explores the environment.
+The occupancy grid map continously updates as the drone explores the environment (teleoperated).
 The white space on the map means free space, the black area means obstacles, and the grey area means the area is unexplored.
 Each square on the discrete map represents the probability that it is an obstacle.

 ### Navigation Phase

 For the navigation phase, the [amcl](http://wiki.ros.org/amcl) and [move_base](http://wiki.ros.org/move_base) nodes are mainly used.
 AMCL stands for Adaptive Monte-Carlo Localization.
 It is a localization method which uses a particle filter to estimate the pose (position and orientation) of the drone in the environment.
-The node subscribes to the current laser scans and the occupancy grid map which are compared against eachother to localize the drone.
+The node subscribes to the current laser scans and the occupancy grid map which are compared against each other to localize the drone.
 The node outputs or publishes the particle filter which contains all the estimates of the robot's pose.

 The move_base node allows for the 2D navigation goal to be used in rviz.
 It listens for the goal to be set in rviz and outputs the necessary velocities needed for the drone to navigate from its current pose to the goal pose.
 The node contains the global and local path planners.
 The global planner makes a path from the start point to the goal point.
 Some global path planning methods include A*, RRT*, and Dijikstra's Algorithm, but this code uses Dijikstra's Algorithm.
 You can change the global planner used in the yaml parameter files.
 The local path planning method used is called the [dwa_local_planner](http://wiki.ros.org/dwa_local_planner) (Dynamic Window Approach).
 For each time step, the local planner generates sample velocities that the robot can take.
 It predicts the possible trajectory of the robot with each of the sample velocities and finds the optimal trajectory based on the distance to the goal, speed of the robot, distance to obstacles, and the robot's distance to the global path.